rasti1608/GOOGLE-FRAUD/GOOGLE_ADS_FRAUD_COMPREHENSIVE_SUMMARY.md

 **This is not just about $2,100.
 This is about a major tech company:**
 1. Running a fraudulent advertising scheme
-2. Attempting to break into your account when caught
+2. Attempting to break into my account when caught
 3. Systematically covering up criminal behavior
 4. Potentially doing this to thousands of others

-**YOU HAVE THE SMOKING GUN.
+**I HAVE THE SMOKING GUN.
 USE IT.**